-For national estimates based on the augmented site sample, you would use PSTRTOTH as the first TOTCNT parameter.
-This parameter has the same value as PSTRTOT3 for most cases, but has adjusted values for those supplemental cases falling within the boundaries of the sites.
+For national estimates based on the augmented site sample, you would use PSTRTOTH as the first TOTCNT parameter if no Followback variables were involved, and PSTRTOTF for analyses including those variables.
+These parameters have the same value as PSTRTOT3 for most cases, but have adjusted values for those supplemental cases falling within the boundaries of the sites.

 For the national estimates based on the combined sample or the site sample only, the JOINTPROB statement is specified as the variables: P1X P2X P3X P4X P5X P6X P7X, which together represent the matrix containing single and joint inclusion probabilities as described above.
-For national estimates based on the augmented site sample, you would use the joint probability parameters P1H through P7H.
+For national estimates based on the augmented site sample, you would use the joint probability parameters P1H through P7H for analyses not using Followback variables, and P1F through P7F for analyses including Followback variables.